Boris Banović: Boris Banović

 It is a brand for urban business men and women who want to look serious and classic, yet modern.
 His 5 collections are in line with classic, tailor made design.
 His fashion is a combination of sporty and classic.
 The purchase is possible in stores (Zagreb, Dubrovnik and Rijeka) and through other distribution channels, such as online shops or some concept shops.

 Boris Banović 2014

 In 2014, Banović designed high fashion clothes for both men and women.
 The 2014 collection is inspired by retro Russian gangster style with black, blue and white as predominant colors.

 2B Design

 This is an everyday casual, sporty, more relaxed line of clothing for both men and women.

 His summer 2014 is his Signature Line for Ultra Europe, the world-famous music festival.
 It is a wild, trendy, colorful look for young EDM fans and enthusiasts.

 Fashion Guru

 Fashion Guru is Banović's alias under which he wrote numerous columns, fashion critics and reviews.
 He started working for tportal in 2004, and by 2005, he got his own column, Stars.
-From 2006, as a part of TV show, Red Carpet, he hosted a 20-minute TV report about fashion and fashion shows, stars, new trends and lifestyle.
+In 2006, as a part of TV show, Red Carpet, he hosted a 20-minute TV report about fashion and fashion shows, stars, new trends and lifestyle.